warmshowers/warmshowers-iphone-app/warmshowers_changelog.md

 # Warmshowers changelog

+## v5.1.0

+- migrated all network kit to use PromiseKit
+- fixed deleted messages from not being purged
+- updated all dependent libraries to latest version

 ## v5.0.1

 - fixed bug in messages where "reply" would compose a message to the signed in user